Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 Code factories frequently orphan technical debt and that makes it a great place to start.
 Perhaps you already have a meeting like a retro or a hack-a-thon whose time can be reclaimed with something more effective.

+The point is you don't have to fix all of your process at once.
+The bottom-up work can be done in parallel with top-down.
 Some suggestions for the new process:
 1. It should be truly continuous - not reliant on "Sprints" or periodic meetings and events.
 That doesn't mean you will be able to contribute to it all the time; just that whenever you have time, you can work on it asynchronously.
 2. It should record ROI-centric approvals.
 IE you should be able to see your team and stakeholder opinions.